hpcleuven/VscDocumentation/source/data/tier1data/clients/sftp_clients.rst

 Once sshfs is installed, mounting a remote file system safely over SSH is as follows.

-First specify a mount point or create a new one.
+First, specify an existing mount point or create a new one.

 .. code:: sh

    mkdir myMountPoint

+Then, execute the following command to initiate the mount.

 .. code:: sh

    sshfs yourUserName@rdmsftp.icts.kuleuven.be:/ myMountPoint

 You can now list your mount point to see the existing objects in your remote - the ManGO platform - locally.